-Stocks claw back ground on Wall Street; Dow jumps 900 points
+Stocks claw back some ground on Wall Street; Dow gains 2%

 The Federal Reserve unexpectedly cut its benchmark interest rate by half a percentage point last week.
 On Thursday, it unveiled a massive short-term lending program to try to help smooth trading in U.S. Treasurys.
 Many economists expect the Fed will move to cut interest rates by a full percentage point, to nearly zero, at its meeting of policymakers next Wednesday.

 Markets worldwide have been on the retreat as worries over the economic fallout from the coronavirus crisis deepen.

-The gains in Europe were the latest chapter in a period of remarkable volatility for financial markets, with major indexes plunging into bear market territory at record pace.
+Friday’s gains in the U.S. and Europe were the latest chapter in a period of remarkable volatility for markets, with major indexes plunging into bear market territory at record pace.
+Asian markets ended a volatile day mostly lower.

-Australia’s market jumped 4.4% after state and territorial leaders agreed to raise spending to counter the impact of the viral outbreak that has spread from central China across the globe, infecting 128,000 people.

-Losses narrowed in mainland China, where communities are recovering from the worst of the virus.
-The Shanghai Composite index fell 1.2%.

 The sell-off on Wall Street Thursday helped to wipe out most of the big U.S. gains since President Donald Trump took office in 2017.